chef/knife-vsphere/README.md

 Clones an existing VM template into a new VM instance, optionally applying an existing customization specification.
-If customization arguments such as --chost and --cdomain are specified, or if the customization sepcification fetched from vSphere is considered, a default customization specification will be attempted.
-For windows, a sysprep based unattended customization in workgroup mode will be attempted (host name being the VM name unless otherwise specified).
-For linux, a fixed named customization using the vmname as the host name unless otherwise specified.
-These customization specification defaults can be disabled using the --disable-customization switch and the --cspec specified as-is.
+If customization arguments such as `--chost` and `--cdomain` are specified, or if the customization sepcification fetched from vSphere is considered, a default customization specification will be attempted.

+- For windows, a sysprep based unattended customization in workgroup mode will be attempted (host name being the VM name unless otherwise specified).

+- For linux, a fixed named customization using the vmname as the host name unless otherwise specified.

+These customization specification defaults can be disabled using the `--disable-customization` switch and the `--cspec` specified as-is.

-NOTE!  if you are specifying a --cspec and the cloning process appears to not be properly applying the spec as defined on vSphere, consider using the --disable-customization as the conventions described above could be erroneously interfering with the spec as defined on vSphere.
+NOTE: if you are specifying a `--cspec` and the cloning process appears to not be properly applying the spec as defined on vSphere, consider using the `--disable-customization` as the conventions described above could be erroneously interfering with the spec as defined on vSphere.

-Customization specifications can also be specified in code using the --cplugin and/or --cplugin-data arguments.
-Below are examples of the potential implementations that woudl be saved to an rb file and passed in the --cplugin argument.
+Customization specifications can also be specified in code using the `--cplugin` and/or `--cplugin-data` arguments.
+Below are examples of the potential implementations that would be saved to an rb file and passed in the `--cplugin` argument.

 ### cplugin_example.rb